AmineElazzab/Meglio_Bank/README.md

-# BankApp MERN Stack Application
+# MEGLIO-BANK MERN Stack Application

 ## About